smattymatty/mathew-storm-site/writing_content/philosophy/humanist-absurdism.md

 *Choosing to be a person when the system wants you to be a component.*

 {~ accordion title="Summary" ~}
-Humanist Absurdism emerges from the collision of two recognitions: we build systems beyond our comprehension ([Techno-Absurdism](/writing/philosophy/philosophy_index/)), and we optimize our own imprisonment within them ([Neo-Absurdism](/writing/philosophy/philosophy_index/)).
+Humanist Absurdism emerges from the collision of two recognitions: we inhabit systems beyond our comprehension ([Techno-Absurdism](/writing/philosophy/philosophy_index/)), and we optimize our own imprisonment within them ([Neo-Absurdism](/writing/philosophy/philosophy_index/)).

 These are diagnoses.
 Humanist Absurdism is the response - the daily practice of maintaining humanity within systems designed to eliminate it.